Here’s why Facebook users block their own family

 The average age of respondents was 32 years old.

-The Instagram crowd was younger than Facebook’s user base, and also less prone toward blocking a family member’s profile.
+The Instagram crowd was younger than Facebook’s user base and also less prone to blocking a family member’s profile.
 “Instablocking” was usually the result of a user wanting to hide their own posts from a particular person.

 “As for why Instagram users block their family members, we found they were motivated by concealing their own content from family members, rather than avoiding what their family members were posting.
 A whopping 62.1% of respondents said they had blocked a family member on Instagram to hide their personal lives,” Treanor wrote.